Automattic/vip-go-compatibility-scanner/README.md

  * GitHub access token
  * Label(s) to apply to newly created GitHub issues, comma separated
  * Title prefix for each issue created
- * Body of created issue, with `%error_msg%` to be replaced by a list of problems noted
+ * Body of created issue.
+String `%error_msg%` will be replaced by a list of problems noted, and `%branch_name%` with name of branch.
  * Type of admin collaborators to assign issues (direct, outside, all)
  * PHPCS standard to use when scanning
  * PHPCS runtime set